Resources for Students

 General Resources

-Mental Health Guide for College Students: If you struggle with mental health issues, it can be confusing and isolating.
-It is also common, especially for college students.
-This site has a wealth of resources and self-care tips for the most common mental health issues faced by college students.
+Mental Health Guide for College Students: Mental health concerns are surprisingly common among college students.
+This site has a wealth of resources and self-care tips for the most frequent mental health issues faced by college students.

 Seize the Awkward: Are you concerned about a friend's mental health, but don’t know how to start the conversation?
-This online resource by the American Foundation for Suicide Prevention (AFSP) and the JED Foundation offers information & tools to empower you to reach out to friends who you are concerned about.
+This online resource by the American Foundation for Suicide Prevention (AFSP) and the JED Foundation offers information & practical conversation starters to help you take that step.

-JED Foundation Mental Health Resource Center: The Jed Foundation’s Mental Health Resource Center provides essential information about common mental health issues and shows young adults how they can support one another, overcome challenges, and make a successful transition to adulthood.
+JED Foundation Mental Health Resource Center: The Jed Foundation’s Mental Health Resource Center provides information about common mental health issues and has helpful tips on how young adults can support one another, overcome challenges, and make a successful transition to adulthood.

 ULifeLine is a comprehensive resource for college mental health.
-In addition to information and resources on most topics, they also have an anonymous Self Evaluator screening tool, which can help you assess whether a treatable mental health problem could be affecting you or a friend.
+In addition to information and resources on mental health topics, they also have an anonymous Self Evaluator screening tool, which can help you assess whether a treatable mental health problem could be affecting you or a friend.

 Go Ask Alice!
-Q&A Library is a collection of resources that answer many of the questions you’ve been thinking but haven’t dared to ask.
-It provides readers with reliable, accurate, accessible, culturally competent information and a range of thoughtful perspectives so that they can make responsible decisions concerning their health and well-being.
+Q&A Library is a collection of resources that answer those sensitive questions you’ve been thinking but haven’t dared to ask.
+It provides students with reliable, accurate information and thoughtful perspectives so that you can make responsible decisions concerning your health and well-being.
 Provided by Columbia University.

 Top 5 mental health challenges facing students is an article on BestColleges.com.
 This guide helps to identify the signs and symptoms of common mental health issues for college students and where and when to seek help.